Berenice (short story): Adaptations

 Director Eric Rohmer directed and took the lead in his 1954 short film adaptation of "Berenice" entitled "Bérénice", filmed in 16 mm black and white with cinematography by Jacques Rivette.

+Eerie Magazine Issue 11 (September 1967) includes a comic adaptation by Archie Goodwin with art by Jerry Grandenetti.

 CBS Radio Mystery Theater presented an adapted version of the story for its radio play "Berenice" as its January 9, 1975 episode.
 It was directed by Himan Brown, Adapted by George Lowther, starring Michael Tolan, Norman Rose, Joan Lovejoy, and Roberta Maxwell.

 Vincent Price performed "Berenice" on his 1975 album The Imp of the Perverse and Other Tales (Caedmon Records TC—1450).
 On the same LP Price also read "Morella" and "The Imp of the Perverse".
 All three Poe stories were re-issued in 2000 on the Harper Collins 5-CD set, The Edgar Allan Poe Audio Collection.

 The 1995 computer game The Dark Eye contains reenactments of selected stories by Poe.
 One of them is based on "Berenice" and allows the player to experience the story from the alternating points of view of both Egaeus and Berenice.

 There was a low-budget film adaptation released to video in 2004.

+"Berenice" is one of the short stories incorporated into the 2023 miniseries The Fall of the House of Usher; Frederick Usher fixates on his bedridden wife Morella's smile and eventually rips out her teeth.